Your attention matters to me

 But that sucks for you if those same ways are what you use.

-I call this the vicious marketing cycle, and it will wear you down and chase your customers away.
+I call this the vicious marketing cycle, which will wear you down and chase your customers away.

 It creates a vortex that will suck the joy out of publishing.